Freiburg's Bundesliga slump continues in 4-0 loss at Cologne - WHIZ News

 Kingsley Ehizibue and Ismail Jakobs each scored in stoppage time to stretch Cologne’s margin of victory.
 The last time Cologne won a top-tier game by four or more goals was in January 2017 with a 6-1 rout of Darmstadt.

 The teams are on opposite trajectories in the Bundesliga.
-Freiburg was chasing a Champions League spot but is now in a slump; Cologne is enjoying strong form as it pulls away from the relegation zone.
+Freiburg was chasing a Champions League spot but is now in a slump; Cologne is enjoying strong form as it pulls away from the relegation zone and now sits 14th.

 Freiburg seems to have run out of gas following a strong start to the season and has now won just once in its last eight league games.
 It’s in eighth place and 10 points behind Borussia Mönchengladbach in the fourth and last of the Champions League spots.